Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: related work

 \textbf{Software Vulnerability Information Mining}: Vulnerability reports have been widely used for the research of Vulnerabilities discovering and analyzing or Vulnerabilities protection\cite{DBLP:conf/eurosp/GeTPJ16, DBLP:conf/uss/BiswasFCRVNFP17, DBLP:conf/uss/FengL0W0YZS19, DBLP:conf/iceccs/GongXLFH19, DBLP:conf/icsm/HanLXLF17, DBLP:conf/uss/LuPW19, DBLP:journals/tissec/PomonisPKPK18, DBLP:conf/ndss/WuHML20}.
 As a result, generating and augmenting high-quality vulnerability reports has been the subject of extensive research in recent years.
 Kensuke et al. \cite{DBLP:conf/iri/SumotoKWTYFK22} and Hattan et al. \cite{DBLP:journals/corr/abs-2210-01260} have employed deep learning methods to enrich vulnerability reports for non-long-tail software by learning patterns and features from large-scale training data.
 However, these methods may not be effective for long-tail software due to their unique characteristics and limited training data.

-\textbf{TVD Key Aspects Extraction and Augmentation}: Many studies have proposed natural language processing (NLP) techniques to extract key information from vulnerability reports and classify them by severity or priority \cite{DBLP:conf/kbse/YitagesuXZ00H21, DBLP:conf/icse-encycris/OkutanM22,DBLP:conf/raid/0003YLOKR20}.
+\textbf{TVD Key Aspects Extraction and Augmentation}: Many studies have proposed natural language processing (NLP) techniques to extract key information from vulnerability reports and classify them by severity or priority \cite{DBLP:conf/kbse/YitagesuXZ00H21, DBLP:conf/icse-encycris/OkutanM22,DBLP:conf/raid/0003YLOKR20, DBLP:conf/acl/ChoiCL22a, DBLP:conf/msr/YitagesuZ00X21, DBLP:journals/infsof/WeiBSLZT23}.
 Also, NLP methods have been widely applied to software text (e.g. bug report, code comments, etc.) and code\cite{DBLP:conf/icse/HassanW17, DBLP:conf/semweb/QiuZQZLRRQTY18, DBLP:conf/sigir/RuWQZL0020, DBLP:conf/msr/ShokripourAKZ13, DBLP:journals/access/ZhangXWLLWZH20, DBLP:conf/sigsoft/Zhao0BSWMW20}.
-However, traditional NLP methods rely on pre-defined rules, and machine learning methods need help in complex tasks with more realistic scenarios.
-Though their promising performance, existing NLP methods are limited in domain-specific tasks with little and imbalanced training data\cite{DBLP:conf/acl/ChoiCL22a, DBLP:conf/acl/ChoiCL22a}(e.g. generating or enriching vulnerability descriptions of long-tail software), which requires sufficient domain knowledge and great prediction ability.
+For key aspect augmentation, Guo et al.~\cite{DBLP:journals/tosem/GuoCXLBS22} identify a significant issue with missing key aspects and propose a classification-based approach for key aspect prediction, modeling the aspects as labels and predicting those labels.
+However, no existing research directly tackles key aspect prediction through generative methods.

 \textbf{LLM Applications on Software Engineering}: LLMs has been adopted in various fields, including machine learning and cognitive science, to discover commonalities among existing data \cite{DBLP:journals/corr/abs-2201-11903}.
 It has been applied to text prediction tasks in specific domain, such as scientific abstracts and medical reports \cite{DBLP:journals/corr/abs-2302-06474, DBLP:journals/corr/abs-2207-08143}.
 Specifically, LLM is proven to have promising performance in Software Engineering\cite{DBLP:journals/corr/abs-2301-08653, DBLP:journals/corr/abs-2304-07232, DBLP:journals/corr/abs-2303-07839}.
 However, prior research has yet to explore the potential of LLM generation for vulnerability report generation for long-tail software.